Some Combinatorial Characterizations of Gorenstein Graphs with Independence Number Less than Four: Abstract

 \section{Abstract}

-Suppose that $G$ is a simple graph on $n$ vertices and $\alpha=\alpha(G)$ is the independence number of $G$.
-Let $I(G)$ be the edge ideal of $G$ in $S=K[x_1, \ldots, x_n]$.
-We say that $G$ is Gorenstein when $S/I(G)$ is so.
-Here, first we present a condition on $G$ equivalent to $G$ being Gorenstein and use this to get a full characterization of Gorenstein graphs with $\alpha=2$.
-Then we focus on Gorenstein graphs with $\alpha=3$ and find the number of edges and the independence polynomial of such graphs.
-Finally, we present a full characterization of triangle-free Gorenstein graphs with $\alpha=3$.
+Let $\alpha=\alpha(G)$ be the independence number of a simple graph $G$ with $n$ vertices and $I(G)$ be its edge ideal in $S=K[x_1,\ldots, x_n]$.
+If $S/I(G)$ is Gorenstein, the graph $G$ is called Gorenstein over $K$ and if $G$ is Gorenstein over every field, then we simply say that $G$ is Gorenstein.
+In this article, first we state a condition equivalent to $G$ being Gorenstein and using this we give a characterization of Gorenstein graphs with $\alpha=2$.
+Then we present some properties of Gorenstein graphs with $\alpha=3$ and as an application of these results we characterize triangle-free Gorenstein graphs with $\alpha=3$.

 Keywords: Gorenstein ring; Edge ideal; Triangle-free graph; Independence polynomial.\\ 2010 Mathematical Subject Classification: 13F55, 05E40, 13H10.